UtrechtUniversity/ricgraph/docs/newsletters/251000-Ricgraph_newsletter_Oct_2025.md

 _Abstract_

-In a research organization, researchers rarely work alone.
+"In a research organization, researchers rarely work alone.
 They work with colleagues from their own and other organizations, often across multidisciplinary boundaries.
 That means that there are a lot of collaborations between persons and organizations, on various levels, within and between